Communication Instead of Collision: Research Project Focuses on the Interaction Between Cyclists and Drivers

 As an important contribution to traffic safety, the communication between cyclists and motor vehicle drivers is currently being examined by a scientific project under way in Vienna.

-April 10, 2014 (Newswire.com) - As an important contribution to traffic safety, the communication between cyclists and motor vehicle drivers is currently being examined by a scientific project under way in Vienna.
+Online, April 10, 2014 (Newswire.com) - As an important contribution to traffic safety, the communication between cyclists and motor vehicle drivers is currently being examined by a scientific project under way in Vienna.
 Both infrastructure and intersection design are being considered as factors contributing to communication.
 The project, which is funded by the Austrian Science Fund FWF, uses video recordings and interviews to analyse real communication situations under real-life road-use conditions.

 Cyclists are at greater risk of accidents than most other road users.
 According to the road traffic accident statistics compiled by Statistics Austria in 2011, there were a total of 5,760 accidents involving cyclists in Austria, 659 of which occurred in Vienna alone.
 Fatal accidents and accidents involving serious injuries mostly happen between cyclists and car drivers.
 As part of a doctoral research project funded by the Austrian Science Fund FWF, scientific data on communication processes between these road users are being surveyed and analysed.
 The aim of the project is to understand how these processes unfold, which strategies underlie certain types of behaviour and what kinds of impact they have on road safety for cyclists.